ObjectAlchemist/ObjectAlchemist.github.io/_posts/2020-05-01-democratic-agile-team-duties.md

 comments: false
 ---

 Working in an agile environment gives you a lot of freedom.
 Your team can decide how it works, which technologies it want to use and who to welcome as a new team member.
-Importend descisions are made by a team referendum.
-And most importend, you have the freedom to choose what you like to do for the team and what not.
+Important descisions are made by a team referendum.
+And most important, you have the freedom to choose what you like to do for the team and what not.
 Right?

 Wrong!
 Or better: Not in any situation.
 There are duties that require to overrule your freedom.